blinkhealth/go-config-yourself/README.md

 Sets a value at `KEYPATH`, prompting you for the input or reading from `stdin`.
 If the `crypto` property does not exist in `CONFIG_FILE` and `-p|--plain-text` is not specified, `gcy` will exit with a non-zero status code.
 Encrypted values read through `stdin` will be later accessible as their interpreted type by golang’s default JSON parser.
 This means that the string `“true”` becomes the boolean `true`.
 If encrypting the contents of a file, you can pass its path to the `-i|--input-file` flag and `gcy` will read from it instead of `stdin`.

-`set` will read up to 4096 bytes before exiting with an error, to account for AWS's KMS service limitations in this regard.
+`set` will read up to 4096 bytes before exiting with an error, to account for AWS's KMS service limitations.

 If a `defaults` or `default` file with the same extension as `CONFIG_FILE` exists in the same directory, `gcy` will add a nil value for `KEYPATH` in said file.